-Anxiety has been at an all-time high during the pandemic understandably4.
-Researchers found that anxiety during the pandemic greatly affected sleep quality particularly in those who had to self-isolate5.
+Understandably, anxiety has been at an all-time high during the pandemic (4).
+Researchers found that anxiety during the pandemic greatly affected sleep quality, particularly in those who had to self-isolate (5).
 What is concerning is that sleep disturbances are also a risk factor for suicide.
 A lack of sleep prevents the body and mind from working well.
-Sleep disorders were also high in anxious Italian nurses while the country was battling the worst of COVID-19 in 20206.
+Sleep disorders were also high in Italian nurses while the country was battling the worst of COVID-19 in 2020 (6).

 High levels of anxiety mean the brain struggles to switch off.
-Not only is it difficult to fall asleep, but quality of sleep is disrupted throughout.
+Not only is it difficult to fall asleep, but the quality of sleep is disrupted too.
 The lack of sleep causes further tiredness and even more anxiety meaning people end up trapped in a vicious circle of worry.

 The mind is working hard while worrying so other tasks don’t get prioritised.
-Have you ever wandered into a room and completely forgot about why you went in?
+Have you ever wandered into a room and completely forgotten why you went in?
 That could be a sign of an anxious mind.
 Ever placed the kettle in the fridge and left the milk out?
-Another example you could be preoccupied without even knowing.
+Another example that you could be preoccupied without even knowing it.
 Your brain can only handle so many tasks at once.

 Muir-Cochrane, E., O’Kane, D., & Harrison, K. (2017).
 The person who experiences anxiety (pp. 215-224).
 Routledge